 How is the heart rhythm regulated?

 The heart is mainly made up of muscle cells.
-Most of these cells are there to strongly contract as soon as they receive an electrical signal, and then relax again on their own.
+Most of these cells contract strongly as soon as they receive an electrical signal, and then relax again on their own.

-Special heart muscle cells called pacemaker cells generate these signals.
+Special heart muscle cells ( pacemaker cells) send these signals.
 They set the rhythm that the heart beats at.
 These electrical signals are also often referred to as “cardiac action potentials.”

-These special heart muscle cells are also able to quickly pass on these signals.
-That is important to make sure that the muscle cells in the ventricles contract at the same time.
+The special heart muscle cells are also able to quickly pass on these signals.
+That is important, to make sure that the muscle cells in the lower heart chambers contract at the same time.
 Only then is the heart strong enough to pump the blood throughout the whole body.

-The cells that trigger and pass on the signals make up the cardiac conduction system.
+The cells that trigger and pass on the signals make up the electrical pathways in the heart (cardiac conduction system).